lykmapipo/sails-police/README.md

 ```

 ## Usage
-sails-police expose a single `mixin` function that accept a `model`
+`sails-police` expose a single `mixin` function that accept a `model`
-and return a `extended model` with all sails-police `morphs` applied.
+and return a `extended model` with all `sails-police morphs` applied.

-Before hand you have to choose a model that will be used for sails-police,
+Before hand, you have to choose a model that will be used for `sails-police`,
 which is `User` most of the time.
-After choosing the sails-police model
+After choosing the `sails-police` model
-your have to mix sails-police into it.
+your have to mix `sails-police` into it.

 ```js
 //require sails-police